nathanbuckley/nathanbuckley.github.io/README.md

 ### to do
-update favicon
+* update favicon
-single scroll bar (seems to only occure on desktop. test further) visitor analytics header $ seo bits
+* single scroll bar (seems to only occure on desktop. test further)
+* visitor analytics
+* header & seo bits
+* css from template to external